Glossary

 Creating unified customer profiles is only the first step.
 The business value of identity resolution is realized when those profiles are activated — when an AI agent reads a unified profile, decides on the optimal action, sends a message, and learns from the outcome.

-• Delayed feedback loops — The identity platform doesn’t know what happened after the profile was sent to the ESP.
-Did the customer open the email?
-Click?
-Convert?
-That outcome data lives in the ESP and must flow back through separate pipelines before the identity graph or AI models can learn from it.
+• Delayed feedback loops — The identity platform doesn’t know what happened after the profile was sent downstream.
+Outcome data lives in the ESP and must flow back through separate data pipelines before AI models can learn from it.

-• PII duplication — Every activation sync copies personally identifiable information to another vendor, multiplying compliance obligations (GDPR deletion coordination, DPA management, breach surface).
+• PII duplication — Every activation sync copies personally identifiable information to another vendor, multiplying compliance obligations under GDPR and CCPA.

-• Latency — The handoff from identity platform to activation platform to outcome measurement takes hours, not seconds — far too slow for agentic marketing where AI agents need real-time closed loops.
+• Latency — The handoff from identity platform to activation platform ranges from minutes (frequent reverse ETL syncs) to hours (batch-based activation) — too slow for agentic marketing use cases where AI agents need real-time closed loops, though acceptable for batch-oriented workflows.

 In the AI era, the question is not “how accurately can you resolve identity?” but “how quickly can you go from unified profile to personalized action to learned outcome?”
-Platforms that bundle identity resolution with AI decisioning, native messaging, and closed-loop learning — what some call Agentic Marketing Platforms — deliver the full cycle within seconds.
+Platforms that bundle identity resolution with AI decisioning, native messaging, and closed-loop learning deliver the full cycle within seconds.
 Identity-only platforms deliver step one and outsource the rest.

 FAQ